-What to Do If a Bird Flies into Your House?
+What to Do If a Bird Flies Into Your House?

 Because of the related superstitions and stories associated with birds flying into houses, many people may panic if such an event occurs.
-This is not the right thing to do (you could try to avoid that situation a bird defender).
+This is not the right thing to do (you could try to avoid that situation as a bird defender).

 First of all, you should get rid of the bird, without harming the creature.
-Hurting the bird is only likely to bring further ill will and bad luck onto your home.
+Hurting the bird is only likely to bring further ill will and bad luck to your home.
 Firstly, open all the doors and windows.
 You need to create an avenue for it to escape.
 Next, wearing some eye protection if possible, you should gently guide it to the exit.
 Some gentle coaxing and cajoling should encourage it to leave, but you should not frighten or unnerve the bird.

 Once the immediate problem is out of the way, you can turn to the problem of cleansing your home from bad luck.
 It is important not to dwell too much on the bad signs.
 You can try doing some simple things to bring on a bit of good luck to counter the bad energy.
-For example, you might consider crossing your fingers, wishing on a penny, or hanging a horse-shoe outside your front door.
+For example, you might consider crossing your fingers, wishing on a penny, or hanging a horseshoe outside your front door.

 One of the most effective ways of countering this kind of bad luck is to go out of your way to show kindness to birds.
 For example, you can hang some bird feed in your back garden or set up a birdhouse.
 This should help restore some sense of balance and equilibrate the ill omens.
 Read also How To Get A Bird Out Of Garage, in case you need it.

 What if a Bird is Tapping at Your Window?